byvfx/byvfx/README.md

 VFX artist and technical generalist.
 I move pixels for a living and data on the side.

 Mostly, I build tools.
-Python for pipeline work, automation, and ML experiments.
-Go when I want something fast and small — or when I've decided, for reasons that hold up under no scrutiny, to rewrite a working tool again.
+Python for pipeline work, and automation.

 **Working in:** Houdini, Unreal, Godot
 **Tinkering with:** procedural systems, the occasional game prototype